 Sometimes, the one thing that makes your brand different from competitors has less to do with the makeup products you sell but the incredible customer experience you offer.
 One way to differentiate your brand is how quickly you can get products delivered to your customers at an affordable rate (or even better, free shipping).
 To keep customers coming back for more, you might want to consider a shipping strategy that can build customer loyalty.

 With third-party logistics (3PL) partners like ShipBob, you don’t have to worry about getting products fulfilled and shipped out on time, which helps you compete with makeup lines sold on Amazon.

 “In terms of growth, FlutterHabit is hitting the gas, so we need a system that can help us do it — and ShipBob has totally handled everything we’ve thrown at them.”

 3 tips before you launch your cosmetics line

-Before you launch a makeup line, here are a few tips to make sure it all goes according to plan.
+Before you launch a makeup line, here are a few tips to ensure you don’t encounter any unexpected surprises when executing your product launch plan.